Bucher Industries (OTCMKTS:BCHHF) Cut to Hold at Kepler Capital Markets

-Kepler Capital Markets lowered shares of Bucher Industries (OTCMKTS:BCHHF) from a buy rating to a hold rating in a research report report published on Wednesday, The Fly reports.
+Kepler Capital Markets downgraded shares of Bucher Industries (OTCMKTS:BCHHF) from a buy rating to a hold rating in a research note released on Wednesday, The Fly reports.

 Bucher Industries Company Profile